 [Update: we’ve been informed that the musicians shown in this early shot of the Quin Tikis are, from left: Ronnie Cooper (front left); Bill Rawhiti (back) left; Johnny Cameron (aka Gimmick, drums); Hector Epae (at microphone); Gugi Waaka (back right); and an unidentified saxophonist.]

 Often, it is the singers who worked with multiple bands that are hard to identify since they’re not listed as a regular member.
 For example, who is this beat-era singer with The Playdates at Picasso Coffee Lounge?
 And who is the man playing claves/wood blocks beside her?
-[Update: we’ve heard from someone who identified the singer in the next two shots as Faith Smith aka Bongo Faith though we still have no name for the man playing claves/wood blocks beside her is Danny Robinson and the guitarist with his back turned is Colin Clark.]
+[Update: we’ve heard from someone who identified the singer in the next two shots as Faith Smith aka Bongo Faith.
+The man playing claves/wood blocks beside her is Danny Robinson and the guitarist with his back turned is Colin Clark.]

 Here’s another shot of Bongo Faith.